khalid-salad/backtracking_example/README.md

     def children(candidate):
         # yields the next partial candidate solutions from candidate
     def reject(candidate):
-        # returns True if the partial candidate solution can be rejected
+        # returns True if the partial candidate solution can be rejected, else False
     def accept(candidate):
         # returns True if the partial candidate solution cannot be rejected
-        # AND the candidate is a full solution
+        # AND the candidate is a full solution, else False

     result = [] # stores all solutions
     def dfs(node):